-Renovation of the unused secondary school entry, Ledina Grammar School, Ljubljana, Slovenia, 2013
+Renovation of an unused secondary school entry, Ledina Grammar School

 Ledina is one of the oldest grammar schools in Ljubljana.
 It has operated for 144 years.
 The school plan has a characteristic “U” shape, with two main entrances that were once used as separate entrances – for boys and girls.
 Due to safety reasons only one is in use today, while the second one is closed and has no function.